gabotronix/pxn-2119-msfs2020/README.md

 3. Click on PRESET MANAGER and assign a name to it.
 For example, name it _PXN-2119-CESSNA-152_.
 4. In the FILTER setting, set it to ALL instead of ESSENTIALS.
 5. Search for a particular control name in the SEARCH setting.
-6. Use the text files contained in this repository as a reference.
+6. Use the files contained in this repository as a reference.

 ## PXN-2119 Buttons and Axes
 The PXN-2119 has 18 buttons, 6 axes, and 2 POV hats.
 The Throttle base is connected to the Joystick base via a PS2 connector (KB/mouse connector from the olden days).
 Then, the Joystick base is connected to the PC via USB: